Building a Skilled Workforce

 While the AMT program helps our industry partners solve their robot technician deficit in the mid-term, we led a pilot program in partnership with Brooks Development Authority to assess individuals from various backgrounds in their aptitude for mechanical skills.

-Participants in the pilot program included individuals who have previously been through the judicial system, including probation and pre-trial diversion programs.
+Participants in the pilot program included individuals who have previously been through the judicial system, including probation and pre-trial diversion programs (PDF).
 Industry partners also worked to identify existing incumbent workers eligible for assessment.
 With lessons learned from the pilot program, we are working with TXFAME to expand and scale this short-term training solutions.

 For more information on BCECD Workforce Development initiatives, please contact Pooja Tripathi at 210-335-0892 or Email Pooja Tripathi.